 Emerald has encountered several reformulations since it was first introduced.
-Its first change was from a thin consistency to almost an elastomeric paint.
+Its first change was from a thin consistency to almost an elastomeric coating.
 But we think the second reformulation was spot-on.

-I had plenty of titanium dioxide and acrylic polymers.
-That meant covering doors and windows with dark colors that didn’t make the doors stick a breeze.
-It also made it worth the additional expense, as a result of its high-performance, projects required less paint.
+The second formulation had plenty of titanium dioxide and acrylic polymers.
+That meant covering doors and windows with dark colors without the need for several coats resulting in sticky doors containing pronounced brush strokes.
+The second formulation also made it worth the additional expense.
+As a result of its high-performance, exterior painting projects required less paint.

 Well once again, things have changed.
 Paint manufacturers will definitely keep most painters heads on a swivel.
 It’s almost like aiming for a moving target.
-Emerald is back to a thick viscosity but now contains a lot less pigment.
+Emerald is back to a thick viscosity and Emerald now contains a lot less pigment (T02).
 This means major paint consumption on projects where coverage matters.

-If you are considering Emeral exterior house paint for your next project you may want to purchase a single gallon to see how it applies before purchasing all your paint materials.
-Or, call us!
-Or, let our guaranteed services put your mind at ease.
+If you are considering Emeral exterior house paint for your next project you may want to purchase a single gallon to see how it applies and performs for you before purchasing all your paint materials.
+Or, call us for guaranteed services that will put your mind at ease.